Efficient-Computing-Lab/PEPPER/README.md

-# PEPPER: Profiling-based Edge Placement and Partitioning for
+# PEPPER: Profiling-based Edge Placement and Partitioning for Deep Learning Execution

 This repository provides the code for a pipeline is for profiling and partitioning ONNX models, to enhance